Curriculum Statement

 Loving Others:

-- 1) Opportunities to collaborate in enquiry-based learning and to build knowledge over time.
-Staff will use questions and low stakes assessment to check for understanding and to deepen thinking and provide feedback.
+1) Opportunities to collaborate in oracy-based learning and to build knowledge over time.
+Staff will use questions and low stakes assessment to check for understanding and to deepen thinking and provide feedback

 Loving Ourselves:

-- 2) Growth Mindset and resillience with opportunities to work independently and collaboratively
+2) Growth Mindset and resilience with opportunities to work independently and collaboratively

 Loving Learning:

-- 2) Creative, cross-curricular themes/topics/projects rich in oracy (debating and presenting), language (vocabulary) and literacy built on a clear progression framework for each subject
+2) Creative, cross-curricular themes/topics/projects rich in oracy (learning through and to talk), language (vocabulary) and literacy built on a clear progression framework for each subject

-- 4) Pupils are able to link learning and build schemata with iterative learning opportunities that interrupt forgetting e.g. regular reviews.
-This enables pupils to achieve over time and demonstrate subject specific thinking.
+3) Pupils are able to link learning and build schemata with iterative learning opportunities that interrupt forgetting e.g. regular reviews.
+This enables pupils to achieve over time and demonstrate subject specific thinking

-- 5) Reading widely to unlock learning.
-Reading is power.
+4) Reading widely to unlock learning.
+Reading is power

-- 6) Skilled ongoing assessment leading to practise, support and challenge at the point of need
+5) Skilled ongoing assessment leading to practise, support and challenge at the point of need.
+Staff identifying gaps and misconceptions and adapting the curriculum accordingly

 Curriculum Impact (Outcomes)